FFMS/ffms2/doc/ffms2-api.md

 ```
 Initializes the FFMS2 library.
 This function must be called once at the start of your program, before doing any other FFMS2 function calls.
+This function is threadsafe and will only run once.

 #### Arguments